 Before committing to a prepaid card, be aware of any fees that come with it.
 Some prepaid cards may charge cardholders fees for withdrawing cash, reloading a card, checking the balance or even making purchases.

 Alternatives to prepaid cards

 Not everyone is comfortable with the idea of a prepaid card, especially those who want a card with a credit line or a boost to their credit score.
 However, there are other options that are specifically designed for people with bad credit or no credit at all.

 For starters, a secured credit card is a solid alternative.
 Secured credit cards are credit cards that require a cash deposit as collateral.
-Your credit limit is often equal to 50 percent to 100 percent of the amount of the initial deposit.
+Your credit limit is often equal to the amount of the initial deposit.
 Consumers with poor credit tend to lean toward secured credit cards because they give consumers the opportunity to build credit by practicing good credit habits.

 Another option is to apply for an unsecured credit card for consumers with bad credit.
 Don’t be discouraged if your credit score is bad, as there are plenty of credit cards that you can apply for without paying a deposit upfront.

 Keep in mind that a hard inquiry appears on your credit report every time you apply for a new credit card, which results in a temporary ding to your credit score.
 That’s why it’s important to research credit cards ahead of time and only apply for the card that will best meet your financial needs.